ahcano/project1_group4/README.md

 ## Project description/outline
 Team 4 will create a portfolio of the top 50 stocks (by market cap) from the NASDAQ® Clean Edge® Green Energy Index and analyze their performance versus the NASDAQ® Clean Edge® Green Energy overall performance, and versus the S&P 500’s performance.
 The analysis will include the top 50 stocks and how they contributed to the index’s movement.
+Simulations are included, to project an investment strategy to yield the best ROI.

 ## Research questions to answer